ssuralcmu/ContextVLM/README.md

 # ContextVLM
 Git Repository for the ContextVLM paper and the DrivingContexts dataset.

-The DrivingContexts dataset will be made available soon here.
+The DrivingContexts dataset is available at https://drive.google.com/drive/folders/1bUNDIlhgTjcxt0WaOGVRRuI0e5_cWJDG.